itaisteinherz/netoani.com/content/blog/making-meaningful-hacktoberfest-contributions/index.md

 ## How you can make a positive impact on OSS

-If you're new to open-source, I'd recommend going over a first-timers guide such as [this one](http://opensource.guide/how-to-contribute/).
+If you're new to open-source, I'd recommend going over a first-timers guide such as [this one by GitHub](http://opensource.guide/how-to-contribute/).

 Done with that, maybe watched a few videos on the topic, and know what you want to do?
 I'd pay special attention to the following points: